 To disable a peripheral, right-click the peripheral block and clear the Disable check box, as shown in Figure 8, or clear the check box in the lower right corner of the peripheral box.
-The box turns gray to indicate that the peripheral has been disabled.
-Disabled peripherals can be enabled by selecting the check box in the lower right corner of the peripheral box (see Figure 9) or by right-clicking the peripheral block and selecting the Enable check box (see Figure 8).
+The box turns gray to indicate that the peripheral are disabled.
+Disabled peripherals can be enabled by selecting the check box in the lower right corner of the peripheral box as shown in Figure 9.